t1/junit-5-structure-demo/README.md

 We can extract an abstract class `WhenParseAllFirstAndSingle` to contain the three test methods, that delegate to abstract methods for the verification.
-As the `when...` methods are not reused any more and the test methods have the same level of abstraction, we can inline them.
+As the `when...` methods are not reused any more and the test methods have the same level of abstraction, we can also inline these.

 ```java
 abstract class WhenParseAllFirstAndSingle {